 In this section, we followed the equations provided by the authors in

 Appendix A to calculate the probability - $\lambda$ table.
 Here, first they model each triplet of observations as a three identically independent distributed (i.i.d.)
 Poisson random variables with mean $\lambda$ (which could differ from triplet to triplet).
-Next they model the occurrence of mean (rounded off) in such a triplet as a Bernoulli random variable whose success probability is tabulated in Table 1 as a function of $\lambda$.
-They provided analytical expressions in the Appendix (which looked fine at a glance) to compute this table.
+Next they model the occurrence of mean (rounded off) in such a triplet as a Bernoulli random variable whose success probability is tabulated in Table 1 as a function of $\lambda$..
 We could

 replicate Table 1 from the paper and the trends in the values as a function of $\lambda$.
 However for large $\lambda$ for couple of implementations we got $0$ value, in place of very small values for the probabilities, and we didn't improve our implementation.

-The authors used the Table 1 in two ways to choose the probability for the Bernoulli random variables.
+The authors used Table 1 in two ways to choose the probability for the Bernoulli random variables.
 First, they used the maximum value from Table 1 as a uniform parameter for all triplets, essentially treating all triplet as i.i.d.
-Bernoulli($0.42$), and in the second set of results, they used the Maximum Likelihood estimate (sample mean in this case) for each triplet to find the probability of success value in the table thereby treating each triplet having a different probability of success.
+Bernoulli(p = $0.42$), and in the second set of results, they used the Maximum Likelihood estimate (sample mean in this case) for each triplet to find the probability of success value in the table thereby treating each triplet having a different probability of success.

-In this section, the researchers used their probability model calculations to compute the chance of observing the data.
+T the researchers used their probability model calculations to compute the chance of observing the data (this needs correction).
 While replicating,

 it worked fine for us with the colony data as the mean of the counts $<100$, and we were able to replicate their computations to minor errors.
 However, when we conducted the same experiments for Coulter data, due to the limitation of our implementations, we could barely come up with a reasonable probability value as the mean value of counts were a lot larger, and thus we could not replicate the values for the Coulter.
 We tried a regression based on the statement from the

 literature that when $\lambda = 100$ we use probability $<0.14$, and for $\lambda = 2000$ we use probability $= 0.032$.
-However the take away message is hardly unaffected, and these section were not the focus of our review.
+However the take away message is hardly unaffected, and these section were not the focus of our review (This affects the calculations for later coulter table 2).
 For completeness we mention the interpolated probabilities for Coulter Data used for computing statistics as in Table 2 of the original paper:

 \begin{figure}[H]